AI4Finance-Foundation/ElegantRL/README.md

 # File Structure
     -----file----
+    AgentRun.py  # Choose your RL agent here.
+Then run it for training.
+    AgentZoo.py  # Many model-free RL algorithms are here.
+    AgentNet.py  # The neural network architectures are here.
     Tutorial.py  # It is a turorial for RL learner.
-There are simplify DQN and simplify DDPG here.
+Simplify DQN and DDPG are here.

-    AgentRun.py  # Choose your DRL agent here.
-Then run this python file for training.
-    AgentZoo.py  # There are many model-free DRL algorithms here.
-You can learn these algorithm here.
-    AgentNet.py  # The neural network architecture for actor and critic is here.
     ----folder---
     BetaWarning  # I put the latest version here.
 You can find lots of bug here, but new.
     History      # I put the historical files here.
 You can find the bug-free code here, but old.
-There are only 3 python file in my DRL PyTorch implement.
-(I will add more detail later.)
+There are only 3 python file in my DRL PyTorch implement. (`Tutorial.py` is **not** the part of this lib.)

 # run
     python3 AgentRun.py